 This post and photos may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission at no extra charge to you.
 All opinions are my own.

-These are healthy and simple to prepare.
-This waffle recipe is made with coconut flour and flax meal and are gluten-free.
+These are delicious Coconut Blueberry Waffles are healthy and simple to prepare.
+This waffle recipe is made with all wholesome ingredients like coconut flour and flax meal and are naturally gluten free.

 Coconut Blueberry Waffles